 NB: It is important to recognise that not all horses show all of these signs.
 Some may simply have a high temperature and seem off colour, so the disease can remain unrecognised until another horse is infected and shows more typical signs.

-Presumptive diagnosis may be made if horses have an contagious respiratory disease with very high fevers and abscess formation in the throat area, and rapid spread between different in contact animals.
-However NOT ALL cases can be PROVEN to be caused by strangles even when all clinical signs are highly suspicious; strangles may be confused with viral respiratory diseases.
+Diagnosis is not easy to confirm.
+Presumptive diagnosis may be made if horses have a contagious respiratory disease with very high fevers and abscess formation in the throat area, and rapid spread between different in-contact animals.
+However, NOT ALL cases can be PROVEN to be caused by strangles, even when all clinical signs are highly suspicious; strangles may be confused with viral respiratory diseases.

 Confirmation of the disease can only be made from laboratory tests on swabs of the nose or draining abscesses.
 Endoscopy is sometimes used to check inside the throat where the guttural pouches may be lavaged.
 This is especially useful to check for carriers.

-Purpura Haemorrhagica: Serious illness of the immune system that can follow on about a month after - 1 to 2% of strangles cases can be affected.
+Purpura Haemorrhagica: Serious illness of the immune system that can follow on about a month after - 1-2% of strangles cases can be affected.
 The clinical signs of purpura haemorrhagica vary, but can include: